ericosmic/Chinese-Chatbot-base-on-Transformer/README.md

 # Chinese-Chatbot-base-on-Transformer
 This is a chiese chatbot base on the Transformer mechanism(attention is all you need), this project is base on [changwookjun/Transformer](https://github.com/changwookjun/Transformer).
-You can change the superparameters in config.py.
+You can change the hyperparameters in config.py.
 # prerequestion

 Python 3.6.6 \